Chapter 3 Discussion Questions

 26. Can light detect an object on a path it didn’t travel?
 Is this physically possible?
 (QR3.8.4)

-27. How do entangled photons instantly affect each other faster than the speed of light?
+27. How do entangled photons affect each other faster than light?
 (QR3.8.5)

-36. Is the physical world distinguishable from a hologram?
-Why does quantum realism require it to be so?
+28. Is our world distinguishable from a hologram?
+Why does a virtual reality require this?
 (QR3.8.6)

-37. If there no evidence for the multiverse, why do so many physicists accept it?
+29. If there no evidence for the multiverse, why do many physicists accept it?
 (QR3.9.1)

 Next